AAW Halcyon Sound Impressions

-Which brings us full-circle to the Hifiman R2R2000 Red Edition.
+This brings us full circle to the Hifiman R2R2000 Red Edition.
 The R2R2000 Red introduces a bit more warmth, much like the Cayin and Lotoo’s PAW 6000 but at the same time dramatically expands the mids on the Halcyon producing a beautifully textured vocal delivery and some excellent low-end power.

 However, what I like most is how it adds a little sweetness to the Halcyon’s treble without diminishing its headroom or clarity.
 Combine this with SpinFit tips and you not only get a very immersive sound but also perhaps the most natural pairing of the tested DAPs.

 The Octa is also an electrostatic hybrid though this version is a custom format as opposed to universal.
 What makes this an interesting comparison is that for similar money the Octa also uses a quad-electrostatic driver configuration with 8 drivers in total though a gen 1 dual transformer design.